AllTheMods/alltheguides/docs/guides/contributing/README.md

 ## Pull Request

-When submitting a [Pull Request](https://github.com/segg21/alltheguides/compare), you're requesting us to **Pull** changes from your Repository (Fork) to be approve & merged into the official Guide.
-This is done in browser by going to our repository and creating a [Pull Request](https://github.com/segg21/alltheguides/compare) from your `dev` branch to ours.
+When submitting a [Pull Request](https://github.com/AllTheMods/alltheguides/compare), you're requesting us to **Pull** changes from your Repository (Fork) to be approve & merged into the official Guide.
+This is done in browser by going to our repository and creating a [Pull Request](https://github.com/AllTheMods/alltheguides/compare) from your `mkdocs` branch to ours.

 ---